jamsyoung/angular-mongo-examples/README.md

 - [An AngularJS Style Guide for Closure Users at Google][angularjs-google-style]

-- [Best Practice Recommendations for Angular App Structore][best-practices-angular-structure]
+- [Best Practice Recommendations for Angular App Structure][best-practices-angular-structure]

 - [Proposals to Make Components More Reusable #109][yeoman-generator-angular-issues-109]